judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-13-edinburgh-castle-walking-tour.markdown

 In 1314 the castle was captured by Robert the Bruce and all the buildings inside, except for the Chapel, were destroyed.
 Though the chapel did fall in to disuse after that, it would eventually be renovated and put back in to use in the 19th century. **It has held services on a fairly regular basis ever since.**

-{% cloudinary default /assets/images/2018/01/castle-walking-tour-edinburgh-st-margarets-chapel-judson.jpg alt="Judson taking a selfie in front of St Margaret's Chapel" description="St Margaret's Chapel at Edinburgh Castle" %}
+{% cloudinary /assets/images/2018/01/castle-walking-tour-edinburgh-st-margarets-chapel-judson.jpg alt="Judson taking a selfie in front of St Margaret's Chapel" description="St Margaret's Chapel at Edinburgh Castle" %}

 ## A Day Well Spent in Edinburgh